davidmolony/MESC_Firmware/src/operation/CONTROL.md

 ### The Hall start

-Hall startup can be set using
+Hall startup can be set using:

 define USE_HALL_START

 define HALL_VOLTAGE_THRESHOLD x.y

-define HALL_IIRN 0.0x
+efine HALL_IIRN 0.0x

 The hall start preloads the observer flux integrals with fluxes as monitored during the TRACKING state using a low pass infinite impulse response filter.
 In the tracking state, there is no current flow and therefore the estimate of the fluxes is unaffected by resistance and inductance; they are, broadly correct.